pansaty/AzureSQLDB-Security/readme.md

    ![ContosoFinance](media/ContosoFinance.png)

-## (Optional) Exercise 3: Security Features in Azure SQLDB to protect your Data
+### Task 4: Security Features in Azure SQLDB to protect your Data

 One of the benefits of moving to Azure SQLDB is to take advantage of the latest engine enhancements.
 In particular security is of utmost importance to most customers.
-In this section we will take a look at implementing Dynamic Data Masking and Row Level Security.
-What is not covered is Always Encrypted due to brevity, but can be enabled following [this blog](https://beanalytics.wordpress.com/2016/09/15/using-sql-always-encrypted-with-azure-web-app-service/).
+In this section we will take a look at implementing Dynamic Data Masking, Row Level Security and Always Encrypted.

-### Task 1: Enabling Dynamic Data Masking (DDM)
+### Task 5: Enabling Dynamic Data Masking (DDM)

 1. Open the Contoso Finance website and browse to the Customers tab.
 Notice you can see all customers information.
 We will enable DDM to the AppUser where they can only see the last 4 digits of the SSN number.